 - Local associations of health and human services organizations.

-The National Council for Behavioral Health has a network of state and regional associations, many whose members are also National Council members, that serve the interests of community behavioral healthcare provider organizations in their states.
-In addition, there are a growing number of state departments of mental health and/or substance abuse treatment services that have joined the National Council as state members.
+The National Council has a network of state associations whose members are also National Council members (100% state association membership), that serve the interests of community behavioral healthcare treatment organizations in their states.
+In addition, there are a growing number of state departments of mental health and/or substance use treatment services that have joined the National Council as state members.

-Our association and state members are able to take advantage of exclusive opportunities to network with each other and other National Council and industry leaders at twice yearly meetings of our board of directors, association/state members, corporate partners, and affiliate members, as well as at our annual conference, and through a members-only association/state listserv.
-Association and State members also provide input to the Public Policy Committee of the National Council Board.
+Our association members are able to take advantage of exclusive opportunities to engage with other National Council leaders at twice yearly meetings of our board of directors and association executives, as well as at our annual conference, and through a members-only association online community.
+Association Executives are part of and provide input to the National Council’s Public Policy Committee.